-These bills do three things that drive the sentenced population up: change probation eligibility on several offenses; increase the mandatory minimums for all offenses; and make these offenses subject to truth in sentencing.
+These bills and amendments do three things that drive the sentenced population up: change probation eligibility on several offenses; increase the mandatory minimums for all offenses; and make these offenses subject to truth in sentencing.
 These changes increase the number of offenders sentenced to DOC and the length of time they spend in DOC facilities.
 SPAC analyzed data from the DOC admissions and exits for calendar years 2010 through 2012 to assess the fiscal impact of these sentencing policy changes had they been in effect for those years.

 The Sentencing Policy Advisory Council, with the help of criminal justice researchers Dave Olson and Don Stemen from Loyola University-Chicago, undertook an analysis of the factors that drive the sentenced population in Illinois.
 The number of offenders in Illinois prison reached a historic high in FY12 but probation remains the most frequently imposed sentence.
 Policy-makers are facing the challenges of reducing the level and cost of incarceration while protecting public safety and imposing effective sanctions that hold offenders accountable for their criminal conduct.
 However, this cannot succeed without reliable data and analysis.